-- SVQ 2 Driving Goods Vehicles: van at SCQF Level 5 (GL1E22) min 26 max 36 credits. - SVQ 2 in Warehousing and Storage at SCQF Level 5 (GF9C22) min 26 max 39 credits. - SVQ 2 in Warehousing and Storage Support Operations at SCQF Level 5 (GF9A 22) min 19 max 22 credits.
+- SVQ Driving Goods Vehicles at SCQF Level 5:van (GL1E22) min 26 max 36 credits. - SVQ in Warehousing, Storage and Distribution at SCQF Level 5 (GM6M22) min 23 max 78 credits

 All Scottish Modern Apprenticeships must contain a relevant Scottish Vocational Qualifications (SVQs) or Competency Based Qualifications (CBQs).
 SVQs and CBQs are work-based qualifications based on National Occupational Standards of competence drawn up by representatives from each industry sector.
 They are made up of units - normally between six and ten - which break a job down into separate functions reflecting the different kind of activities of a job.
 SVQs and CBQs are available at a range of levels - although most are at SCQF Levels 5, 6 and 7 (SVQ Level 2 and 3).
 When someone has achieved an SVQ or CBQ, there is a guarantee that they have the skills and knowledge needed to do their job.